felixvanoost/Reflow-Oven-Controller/README.md

 - Arduino IDE (latest version preferred)
 - Windows HyperTerminal

 HyperTerminal is a far more advanced version of the Arduino serial monitor, making it useful for providing user feedback when setting the thermal parameters.
-The Arduino serial monitor is designed for debugging purposes and lacks many of the features needed to format data logically.
+The Arduino serial monitor is designed mainly for debugging purposes and thus lacks many of the features needed to present and format data intuitively for user input / feedback purposes.